-As an ongoing social monitoring measure, guided visits of the Yarwun - RMA1 tailings facility were conducted during 2023 and will continue to be offered for neighbours and key stakeholders to increase awareness around Rio Tinto's tailings management measures and to facilitate an open and meaningful dialogue for the community to ask questions and raise concerns.
-An easily accessible grievance mechanism will continue to operate so that formal complaints can be submitted and resolved.
+As an ongoing social monitoring measure, guided visits to QAL - RMD1 are offered for neighbours and key stakeholders to increase awareness around the business' approach to tailings management and to facilitate an open and meaningful dialogue for the community to ask questions and raise concerns.
+An easily accessible grievance mechanism is in place to receive and resolve formal complaints.